Jesus seriously messed up Paul’s list of accomplishments.

 Yet, had Paul never been arrested, these men would have never heard the name of Jesus.

 God moves us as he wills.
 He takes us to fashionable cities, or he takes us to prisons.
 There is joy, regardless of where God places us.
 It is certainly an anti-American ideal, though.
-We earn and work for better things, for a false idea of a better life.
+We earn and work for better things, for what we believe to be a better life.

 But God, save us from cultural ambition!
 Save us from blind ambition!
 Save us from the idolatry of success!